Information for First-Year Students

 If you believe you are eligible for AP credit, you must request an official report of your scores be sent directly from the College Board to Whitman as soon as possible.
 If you do not do this prior to starting classes at Whitman, you must do so soon afterward.

 Credit and course equivalency may be awarded for certain scores achieved on specified Higher Level International Baccalaureate exams.
 Please refer to the "Advanced Standing and Transfer Credit" information in the "Academics" section of the online catalog to find scores required for select individual exams.
 There is a limit of 30 total credits that may be awarded for combined AP and IB scores.
 Please note that you cannot receive credit for a Whitman class for which you have previously received IB course equivalency and credit.
-For example: If you score a minimum of 5 for HL Physics, you will receive eight physics credits, equivalent to Whitman's PHYS-155 and PHYS-156.
-Therefore, you cannot take either PHYS-155 or 156 (or PHYS-165 or PHYS-166) for credit.
+For example: If you score a minimum of 5 for HL History of the Americas, you will receive eight history credits, equivalent to Whitman's HIST-105 and HIST-106.
+Therefore, you cannot take either HIST-105 or 106 for credit.
 If you wish to take a course at Whitman for which you received IB credit, you must contact the Registrar's Office to relinquish that credit.

 If you believe you are eligible for IB credit, you must request an official report of your examinations be sent directly from the International Baccalaureate Program to Whitman as soon as possible.
 If you do not do this prior to starting classes at Whitman, you must do so soon afterward.